 - academic writing- planning an assignment, using sources effectively, critical approach, depth of analysis, text structure, argumentation

 - listening to lectures and other listening

 - presentation skills

 Do I need to prepare anything for my consultation?

-- Please use the 'Reason for Consultation' and 'Notes' section of the online request form to identify the problematic areas of yoru work you like specific advice on.
+- please use the 'Reason for Consultation' and 'Notes' section of the online booking form to identify the problematic areas of work you would like specific advice about

 No, the consultation service is not a proof reading service.
 Proof reading must be sought privately.

 The consultation service is free to all registered Durham University students.